mrazam110/MRTextField/README.md

 //For Adding the Drop down Icon: textField.dropDown = UIImage(named: "")

-//For Adding the Drop down Icon: textField.iconImage = UIImage(named: "")
+//For Adding the Image Icon:
+textField.iconImage = UIImage(named: "")

 // For changing the bottom line color : Default: UIColor.lightGrayColor()